Jul 13, 2010

 For now, I will focus on writing with the door closed and cover writing with the door open in the next post.

 What the great King of writing is referring to keeping ones writing clear from the opinion of others when it is not developed enough for even your closest friends to cast an eye upon.
 Unless you are a very-polished writer - the first drafts are usually little more than a creative scribble of the story outline.
-The first drafts are just the seeds of what will eventually be a great novel.
+Remember - the first drafts are just the seeds of what will eventually be a great novel.

 It would be ludicrous to take a friend out into the garden and say, “look at the fantastic seed I’ve sown that will be a magnificent oak tree in a few years,” and yet, without realizing it, that’s exactly what we do with our book if we produce it for the opinions of others during early drafts.